Skip to content

 • "particle_resolved" – ensembles of individual particles.

-You select the appropriate mode at initialization via distribution_type, and the strategy adjusts its step behavior to match the representation.
+You select the appropriate mode at initialization (or via builder/factory parameters) with distribution_type, and the strategy adjusts its step behavior to match the representation.

 Getting Started